 What does end of life care mean?

 This can include people who are facing death within a few days or hours, those who have advanced incurable diseases and those whose age, frailty and medical conditions mean they are expected to die within a year.
 If you or a loved one are in need of end of life or palliative care, our Care Advisors can work with you to develop a care plan and source a vetted carer matched to your requirements.
+End of life care nursing may be required where needs are particulary complex but in many cases carers trained in end of life palliative care skills should be sufficient.

 Seeking end of life care can seem like a negative step.
 But accessing support can make a real difference to the quality of life both for the individual affected and for those who love them.